Recovering Fine-Grained Code Change Rationale from Multiple Software Artifacts: Investigating Code Change Rationale Components in Software Artifacts

-\paragraph{Contextual Grounding and Bias Mitigation:} To ensure that sentences were accurately judged as reflecting rationale, and to minimize interpretation biases stemming from limited familiarity with the project's code, the annotators followed a structured preparation and contextualization process.
+\underline{Contextual Grounding and Bias Mitigation.} To ensure that sentences were accurately judged as reflecting rationale, and to minimize interpretation biases stemming from limited familiarity with the project's code, the annotators followed a structured preparation and contextualization process.
 Before coding a commit's artifacts, they first examined the code change itself, along with relevant surrounding code in the modified files, to establish the technical context of the modification.
 Next, they carefully reviewed all information contained in the associated artifacts (\eg the full discussion and metadata in the issue reports) to capture the broader context of the commit.
-Only after this contextual review did the annotators proceed with sentence-level annotation.
+Only after this contextual review did the annotators proceed with sentence-level annotation of rationale.
 When necessary, they also consulted official project documentation, including web API references and code-level usages of modified APIs, to better understand their intended usage.

 This process ensured that annotations were not based on isolated sentences but grounded in the full technical and organizational context.
 It allowed annotators to determine (1) whether the artifacts were directly associated with the commit (rather than serving merely as cross-references, general discussions, or historical notes), and (2) whether a given sentence expressed rationale and, if so, which components of the taxonomy it represented.
-Ambiguous cases were resolved during reconciliation meetings held as part of the coding sessions.
+Ambiguous cases were resolved during reconciliation meetings.